shadman/aws-pipeline-sample/README.md

 - Inside Service Role, create a service role in IAM to give AWS CodePipeline permission to use resources in your account.
 If you already have a service role configured for this purpose, you can choose it from the list instead of creating a role.
 - Inside Review, you may review all your configurations and create your pipeline.
 - After creating your pipeline successfully, your build will be deployed automatically or you may manually deploy your builds.
-- By following all above steps, your builds will be deployed automatically on every commit (after specific time frame)
+- By following all above steps, your builds will be deployed automatically on every commit (after specific time frame).
 - If you are getting any failure on builds deployments, please create a file with your desired configurations in your repository with name ‘appspec.yml’.

 ## Challenges